 Delegating might be about outsourcing.
 If you can afford it, hire a housekeeper, have meals or groceries delivered, pay for a laundry service, or hire a personal assistant.

 Delegating might also be about sharing household responsibilities.
-My spouse does the grocery shopping and walks the dog; I deal with all thing technological and clean the cat litter.
+My spouse does the grocery shopping and walks the dog; I deal with all things technological and clean the cat litter.
 Children can do their share of basic household tasks like doing dishes or vacuuming, too.
-A car pool can pick up children from school.
+A carpool can pick up children from school.
 Friends can share meals.